8 Common Misconceptions About Ketogenic Diets

 This is a pretty typical maintenance example of a ketogenic diet.
 We broke down all the vitamins and minerals we could find in ingredients tools online.
 Here are the totals for this day.

 As you can see, many of the nutrients listed are at or well above 100% of the daily recommended allowances (RDA).
-Plus, in our paleo days and if you are on good well water, you get lots of calcium, magnesium and potassium from drinking half you body weight in ounces of water (source).
+Plus, in our paleo days and if you are on good well water, you get lots of calcium, magnesium and potassium (source).
 Magnesium and potassium are also supplements most of our clients take because our water and food supply doesn’t have as much as it once did.

 This is just a one day snapshot.
 If the next day you eat some avocado, spinach and kale, you will easily make up difference in E and K. So this lifestyle can easily get you all the nutrient you need to be happy and healthy, without the added sugar and carbs of fruit and grains.